michalwitwicki/.dotfiles/README.md

 - [fd](https://github.com/sharkdp/fd)
 - [bat](https://github.com/sharkdp/bat)

 Best option to install above software is to download latest release and sm link to ~/bin directory

+FZF should be installed with provided installation scriptt, check FZF README

 ## Installation
 To use those best option would be just to make sym links into proper paths.